 Bamboo comprises an astonishing family of flowering grasses with nearly 2,000 species and cultivars in total.
-Some timber bamboo varieties are enormous, up to 100 feet tall or a foot in diameter.
-Other dwarf and ground cover species of bamboo thrive under the lower canopy of the forest and scarcely grow the size of a pencil.
+Some timber bamboo varieties are enormous, over 100 feet tall and a foot in diameter.
+Other dwarf and ground cover species thrive under the lower canopy of the forest and scarcely grow the size of a pencil.
 And with such a vast array of bamboos to learn about it, you could literally spend a lifetime getting to know them all.
 So if you’re a curious gardener, or just new to bamboo, you might begin by asking about the most common species of bamboo.

-In the following article, we’ll take a closer look at these few types of bamboo.
-We’ll examine their defining characteristics so you can more easily recognize them.
-And equally important, you can make an educated decision as to whether or not you’d like to have any of these common bamboo species growing in your own garden.
+In the following article, we’ll take a closer look at some of these common bamboo varieties.
+We’ll go over their defining characteristics so that you can recognize and identify them more easily.
+And equally important, you’ll be able to make an educated decision as to whether or not you’d like to have any of these common bamboo species growing in your own garden.

 Bambusa is a very diverse genus of bamboo, with about 150 species.
 As the name suggests, Bambusa is a common and important genus.
-They are all native to China and Southeast Asia, and most species get quite large with lots of lateral branching.
+These species are predominantly native to China and Southeast Asia.
+They come in a variety of shapes and sizes, but most species of Bambusa get quite large with lots of lateral branching.
 In the classification of bamboo, one of the most important features is whether they have a running or a clumping root system.
-All members of the Bambusa tribe are clumpers.
+All members of the Bambusa genus are clumpers.

-Based on its botanical name (or binomial nomenclature), we know that B. vulgaris must be one of the most common types of bamboo.
-You can find it growing all over Southeast Asia and China and it is fairly easy to recognize.
+Based on its botanical name (or binomial nomenclature), we know that Bambusa vulgaris must be one of the most common types of bamboo.
+You can find it growing all over the world, not just in Asia, but also in Africa, Central America and South America.
+It is fairly easy to recognize.
 It is one of the more towering species of bamboo, often reaching more than 50 or 60 feet in height, with dark green culms 3 to 5 inches in diameter.
-It has an open clumping habit, so that it can spread relatively quickly, although it’s not a runner.
+It has an open clumping habit, so it can spread relatively quickly, even though it’s not a runner.

-In its native regions, this species of bamboo is very important for its giant culms which are widely used for building and construction, including houses, scaffolding and fencing.
+In its native regions, China and Southern Asia, this species of bamboo is very important for its giant culms which are widely used for building and construction, including houses, scaffolding, and fencing.
 Higher levels of lignin and cellulose also make this a desirable bamboo for paper pulp.
-The shoots can be eaten, but they are not considered to be very tasty, compared to a species like oldhamii (see below).
+The shoots can be eaten, but they are not considered to be very tasty, compared to species like Moso, Asper and Oldhamii (see below).

 B. vulgaris grows naturally in tropical climates, preferring warm, moist conditions.
-So it thrives in places like Vietnam and Indonesia, but it’s not an ideal species in North America.
+So it thrives in places like Vietnam and Indonesia, as well as Guatemala and Nigeria.
+But it’s not an ideal species or a popular ornamental in North America.
 It’s cold hardy down to freezing, but it won’t tolerate temperatures much below 30º F. You’ll have the best success with this species in places like Florida or Southern California, but you can do even better with a variety like Oldham’s.

-Oldham’s, as it’s often known, is quite possibly the most popular species of bamboo in North America.
+Oldham’s, as it’s often known, is quite possibly the most popular ornamental species of bamboo in North America.
 Like all varieties of Bambusa, it’s a clumping type of bamboo native to tropical and subtropical regions.
-But compared to B. vulgaris, it stays rather more contained in its clump, and is somewhat more cold hardy.
+But compared to B. vulgaris, it stays rather more contained in its clump and is somewhat more cold-hardy.

 The combination of its restricted, clumping growth habit and its majestic stature, makes oldhamii a very popular choice among gardeners.
 It can provide an attractive centerpiece in a spacious garden, and a row of plants can make a very effective privacy screen.
 The impressive canes of this bamboo are also quite useful for any number of building projects, from fishing poles and garden stakes to furniture and tipi structures.